Anaconda Plan: Origin of plan

 The Anaconda had a logical development, both in its origin and the way it played out in the experience of battle.
-The blockade had already been proclaimed by Lincoln.
+The blockade had already been proclaimed by President Abraham Lincoln.
 On April 19, 1861, a week after the bombardment of Fort Sumter that marked the outbreak of the war, he announced that the ports of all the seceded states, from South Carolina to Texas, would be blockaded; later, when Virginia and North Carolina also seceded, their coastlines were added.
 The executive order was not rescinded until the end of the war and so the blockade existed independently of Scott's plan.

 In the early days of the secession movement, the status of the border states Missouri, Kentucky, Maryland, and Delaware, all of which allowed slavery, was unclear.
 All except Delaware had strong pro-Southern interests.
-Missouri was torn by internal conflict that mimicked in miniature the larger war that was convulsing the nation, Maryland was kept in the Union by jailing many of the opposition faction, and Kentucky tried to keep the peace by proclaiming its neutrality by aiding neither the North nor the South if both would agree to leave the state alone.
+Missouri was torn by internal conflict that mimicked in miniature the larger war that was convulsing the nation, Maryland was kept in the Union by jailing many of the opposition faction, and Kentucky tried to keep the peace by proclaiming its neutrality and by aiding neither the North nor the South if both would agree to leave the state alone.